HenriqueOCabral/Image-Analysis-using-AWS-Rekognition/README.md

 ### Invocation

 After successful deployment, you can invoke the deployed function by using the following command:
+* Using the request.json file we achive some freedom to test/manage the application requests whithout needing to use Jumpman or other any third party testing solution...

 ```bash
 # See Functions Logs